nagamalli148/WTN-Tasks-Milestone2/README.md

-Setting the name of the thread.
+Topic : Setting the name of the thread.

 2

+Topic:Thread creation

-store colours in the form of an array ex: String colours[]={"white","blue","black","green","red","yellow"}; display all colours repeatedly by generating colour index from Random class.
+Store colours in the form of an array ex: String colours[]={"white","blue","black","green","red","yellow"}; display all colours repeatedly by generating colour index from Random class.
 If the random colour index matches to red stop display.
-Note: perform this task by implementing Runnabe interface
+Note: perform this task by implementing Runnabe interface.